Floer homotopy theory and degenerate Lagrangian intersections: Introduction

-where $\flow^\fr$ is the stable $\infty$-category of framed flow categories and $\unit$ is the unit flow category with the trivial rank 0 framing.
-It is known $\frakF^{H,J,\Lambda}_{L_0,L_1}$ will be invariant under compactly supported Hamiltonian deformations of $(L_0,L_1)$ and the choice of (admissible) regular pair $(H,J)$.
-However, $\frakF^{H,J,\Lambda}_{L_0,L_1}$ will depend on the choice of $\Lambda$.
-Hence, saying ``the'' Floer homotopy type is not precise, however, it is understood to be defined up to some homotopical choice.
+\begin{rem} It is known $\frakF^{H,J,\Lambda}_{L_0,L_1}$ will be invariant under compactly supported Hamiltonian deformations of $(L_0,L_1)$ and the choice of admissible regular Floer data $(H,J)$.
+However, $\frakF^{H,J,\Lambda}_{L_0,L_1}$ will depend on the choice of $\Lambda$ (in particular, cf. \cite{BB25}).
+Hence, saying ``the'' Floer homotopy type is not precise, however, it is understood to be defined up to some homotopical choice (e.g., $\Lambda$). \end{rem}

 \begin{rem} We could define the Floer homotopy type using the non-Hamiltonian perturbed framework for Lagrangian Floer theory, and the two definitions are equivalent.
 When we use the non-Hamiltonian perturbed framework, we will drop the Hamiltonian from the notation. \end{rem}